mohamadrezakoohkan/Dequer/README.md

 If you prefer not to use any of the aforementioned dependency managers, you can use source code manually. get latest relase from [Releases](https://github.com/mohamadrezakoohkan/Dequer/releases).

+## Usage

+### Example project

+Clone the project and use example project  for more.

 #

-## Usage

-Clone the project and use example project in for more.
+Example of how to implement Dequer in your project.

 ```swift